-We will not rent or sell your information to third parties outside Canva and its group companies (including any parent, subsidiaries and affiliates) without your consent, except as noted in this section:
+We will not share your information with third parties outside Canva and its group companies (including any parent, subsidiaries and affiliates) without your consent, except as noted in this section:

 Some of the third parties that Canva may share your personal information with include providers who assist Canva with functions such as:

-Any information or content that you voluntarily disclose for posting to the Service, such as User Content, becomes available to the public, as controlled by any applicable privacy settings.
-Subject to your profile and privacy settings, any User Content that you make public is searchable by other Users.
-If you remove information that you posted to the Service, copies remain viewable in cached and archived pages of the Service, or if other Users have copied or saved that information.
-By default all content you post on Canva is private.
-When you set your profile to public, your information becomes publicly available.
+Any information or content that you voluntarily disclose for posting to the Service, such as User Content (including Community Content as defined below), becomes available to be read, collected and used by the public.
+When you set your profile to public, join our Community or make User Content public, your information becomes publicly available globally, searchable by other Users and can be indexed by search engines.
+If you or Canva remove information that you posted to the Service, copies remain viewable in cached and archived pages of the Service, or if other Users have copied or saved that information.
+In the Community, your posts and other information will remain accessible (but with your profile information removed where possible – this may have been indexed by search engines or copied by other Users or included in the body of posts) to ensure the continued functioning of the Community.
+By default all content you post on Canva is not publicly available, except for on the Community.

 You may share your Canva designs to your social media accounts, including LinkedIn, Facebook, Twitter, Pinterest and Tumblr.
 You should ensure that you familiarise yourself with the privacy policies of each of these services and any privacy settings that may apply to the designs you choose to share on those accounts.